actgardner/gogen-avro/README.md

 ### Container File Support

-_Container file support is still being worked on - please report any bugs you find_

-gogen-avro will generate structs for each record type defined in the supplied schemas.
+gogen-avro generates a struct for each record type defined in the supplied schemas.
 Container file support is implemented in a generic way for all generated structs.
 The package `container` has a `Writer` which wraps an `io.Writer` and accepts some arguments for block size (in records) and codec (for compression).

 The `WriteRecord` method in `container.Writer` accepts an `AvroRecord`, which is an interface implemented by every generated record struct.